Tomson Highway: Biography

 Both of these plays explore the community on a fictional First Nation reserve of Wasychigan Hill on Manitoulin Island.
 The Rez Sisters depicts seven women of the community planning a trip to the "BIGGEST BINGO IN THE WORLD" in Toronto and features a male trickster, called Nanabush.
 Dry Lips Oughta Move to Kapuskasing depicts the men's interest in ice hockey and features a female trickster.
 Rose, written in 2000, is the third play in the heptalogy, featuring characters from each of the previous plays.

 Highway was artistic director of Native Earth Performing Arts in Toronto from 1986 to 1992, as well as De-ba-jeh-mu-jig theatre group in Wikwemikong.

 Frustrated with difficulties presented by play production, Highway wrote a novel called Kiss of the Fur Queen.
 The novel presents an uncompromising portrait of the sexual abuse of Native children in residential schools and its traumatic consequences.
 Kiss of the Fur Queen has won a number of awards and spent several weeks on top of Canadian bestseller lists.

 After a hiatus from playwriting, Highway wrote Ernestine Shuswap Gets Her Trout in 2005.
 Set in 1910, the play revolves around the visit of the "Big Kahoona of Canada" (then Prime Minister Wilfrid Laurier) to the Thompson River Valley.

 In 2010, Highway re-published The Rez Sisters and Dry Lips Oughta Move to Kapuskasing in a Cree-language edition.
 Highway said that "the Cree versions [...] are actually the original versions.
 As it turns out, the original ones that came out 20 years ago were the translation."

 His musical The (Post) Mistress premiered in 2009 as a cabaret titled Kisageetin.
 It was developed as a full musical, which has since been staged across Canada in both English and French versions.
 A soundtrack album for the musical was released in 2014; it garnered a Juno Award nomination for Aboriginal Album of the Year at the Juno Awards of 2015.

 In 2022 Cree Country, an album of original Cree-language country songs written by Highway and sung by his frequent collaborator Patricia Cano, was released.

-Highway divides his time between residences in Noelville, Ontario and in France with Raymond Lalonde, his partner of 29 years.
+Highway divides his time between residences in Gatineau, Québec, in France and in Italy with his life partner Raymond Lalonde.